Wotsits: Walkers ownership

 A "Mild Cheese" flavour was added to the range in 2003 after the takeover of Wotsits by Walkers.

 On 1 April 2004, Walkers announced the launch of a new "Flamin' Hot" flavour of the product, replacing "BBQ Beef", and was promoted as such as a "HOT NEW FLAVOUR!"
 On 26 July 2004, Walkers announced the launch of a new product expansion called "Wotsits Twisted", which contained twists of corn, and were available in BBQ and Really Cheesy flavours.
 From February 2007, Wotsits (along with Walkers's Quavers, Squares, French Fries and Monster Munch) started being made with sunseed oil instead, decreasing saturated fat.

 In August 2012, Wotsits Wafflers were reintroduced, being available in Bacon flavour.
 In May 2013, it was reintroduced as simply "Wafflers" under the Smiths brand, alongside the relaunch of Wotsits Twisted, branded solely as "Twisted".

-A limited edition version Zombie Fingers was put on sale for Halloween in September 2013 and has returned at following Halloweens.
+A limited-edition version Zombie Fingers was put on sale for Halloween in September 2013 and has returned at following Halloweens.
 These come in Flamin' Hot flavour and are longer and curlier than normal Wotsits.

 On 9 January 2020, Walkers announced that the Flamin' Hot and BBQ Beef (renamed to "Sizzlin' Steak") would return to store shelves due to popular demand.
 A new variety called "Wotsits Giants" was also introduced around the same time, containing larger pieces of corn double the size of standard Wotsits, and are sold in Really Cheesy and Flamin' Hot.

+A bowl of the "Wotsits Giants" variety.

 On 18 February 2022, it was announced that the Prawn Cocktail flavour would return to store shelves as a Wotsits Giants flavour in March, once again due to popular demand.
 At the same time, it was announced that Crunchy Wotsits would be introduced, in Really Cheesy and Flamin' Hot flavours.

 In June 2023, a "Wotsits Really Cheesy" flavour of Walkers Crisps was released for a limited time only.

 In March 2024, the Flamin' Hot flavour for all Wotsits varieties was renamed to "Sweet and Spicy Flamin' Hot" to avoid confusion with Walkers' "Extra Flamin' Hot" brand, of which a new Wotsits Crunchy flavour was released for the range.
 On 1 July, Walkers announced the "Yummy With" range of lower-salt snacks made with chickpea flour.
 Two new Wotsits flavours - Crispy Bacon, and Cheese Toastie, are part of this range.